 A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.

-The four transaction isolation levels and the corresponding behaviors are described in Table 13-1.
+The SQL standard and PostgreSQL-implemented transaction isolation levels are described in Table 13-1.

 To set the transaction isolation level of a transaction, use the command SET TRANSACTION.

 Important: Some PostgreSQL data types and functions have special rules regarding transactional behavior.
 In particular, changes made to a sequence (and therefore the counter of a column declared using serial) are immediately visible to all other transactions and are not rolled back if the transaction that made the changes aborts.
 See Section 9.16 and Section 8.1.4.